Senior19/senior19.github.io/README.md

 # 🚀 Senior19 Portfolio Website

 A modern and responsive personal portfolio website built to showcase projects, skills, achievements, and professional experience.
-This website serves as an online presence for demonstrating development skills, creativity, and technical expertise..
+This website serves as an online presence for demonstrating development skills, creativity, and technical expertise.

 ## 🌐 Live Demo